 What is a rule 4 deduction?

-Example – You have made a selection and placed a bet on a horse that is due to race at Cheltenham racecourse at 5:35pm.
-In that race there are 4 horses due to run, but due to unforeseen circumstances one of them has to withdraw from the race leaving only 3 horses to race.
-Which means the chances of your selection winning has been increased, which goes without saying.
+Example – You have made a selection and placed a bet on a horse that is due to race at Cheltenham racecourse at 5:35 pm.
+In that race, there are 4 horses due to run, but due to unforeseen circumstances, one of them has to withdraw from the race leaving only 3 horses to race.
+This means the chances of your selection winning have been increased, which goes without saying.
 Now, due to the Tattersalls rule of racing, deductions have to be made to your original stake in order to make it fair to the bookmakers and also to reflect the odds which have been slashed due to a late withdrawal from the race.

 Rule 4 Deductions Explained